 Who chooses the names?

 We do!
 The Met Office and Met Éireann asked members of the public to suggest names and compiled the list from those.
-The names run in alphabetical order and alternate between male and female.
-The gender of the first storm alternates each season and this season will be female.
+The names run in alphabetical order and at first alternated between male and female.
+This year, the first storm gets a male name, Ali, followed by an alternating pattern of female and male names.

 Which storms qualify for names?